-Similar to point No. 2, ask a bystander to call an ambulance, if necessary, for you or for your attacker.
-It might seem counterintuitive, but you’ll want to demonstrate that you care about human life, even if you had to take one in self-defense.
+Similar to contacting 911, ask a bystander to call an ambulance, if necessary, for you or for your attacker.
+It might seem counterintuitive.
+But you’ll want to demonstrate that you care about human life, even if you had to take one in self-defense.

 Don’t discuss what happened with bystanders (or even witnesses).
 If people ask you if you’re OK, tell them you might be in shock.

 These precautions might seem extreme, but remember: Everything that happens after the bullet left the gun is now evidence.